stevana/stateful-pbt-with-fakes/README.md

 layer or API that you have to learn, but from this sequential model we can derive parallel tests by adding two lines of code.
 Can't blame them when only 4/27 libraries show how to do this.

-Even if John is right and that keeping it closed source has helped adoption in industry, it has not helped open source adoption.
-Or perhaps rather, it's unlikely that a company that pays for a licence in Erlang would then go and port the library in another language.

 I like to think that part of the original QuickCheck library's success in spreading to so many other languages can be attributed to the fact that it is